 In the weeks leading up to the Liberty’s opening, the entire town got into the spirit, with stores decorating their windows and having “Theater opening sales”, light posts in the business district decorated with red, white, and blue bunting, and almost the entire issue of the August 26 Independent Register dedicated to the theater’s opening.
 Finally, on Friday August 27, 1937 the theater opened.
 Playing to a “capacity crowd” with a large number of would-be customers being turned away, Frederick Dobe was at the front of the line, buying the first ticket to the theater.
 As the audience filled in, they were met by Mark Fisher, a popular Chicago band leader, who acted as the master of ceremonies that evening.
 After Fisher came a short speech by A.E.
 Suter, President of the Village Board, to an audience that, as one can imagine, was probably impatient for the movie, The Slave Ship staring Warner Baxter and Elizabeth Allan, to begin.

 The theater quickly became the go-to place for kids to hang out on weekends.
 According to Marylyn Alkire of the Libertyville-Mundelein Historical Society, in the 1940’s kids would go to the penny candy store just south of the Liberty, which is now the site of the Green Room, buy a pocketful of candy, and then hurry back to the theater where they would buy a movie ticket for 20 ¢.
-Once in the theater, they might have been escorted to their seats by a young Marlon Brando, who worked at the theater as an usher during the short time he and his family lived in Libertyville (1937-spring of 1941).
+Once in the theater, they might have been escorted to their seats by a young Marlon Brando, who worked at the theater as an usher during the short time he and his family lived in Libertyville (Summer of 1938-spring of 1941).
 The films they would have watched ranged from western to Capsule news stores, on-location newsreels produced by Time Inc.

 Those newsreels took a dark turn as the United States entered World War II.
 As Ms. Alkire remembers, the theater would have regular blackouts in the middle of movies, leaving the children in the audience to wait impatiently until the movie started up again.
 The manager during the 1940’s was Robert L. Collier.
 Born in Peoria he was a well-known business man, avid bowler, and during the blackouts was known to send uniformed ushers to keep the kids in line.